absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

 Following the `---` three dashes after the metadata you'll find the content of the post.
 This is quite simple and I recommend referencing the [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to guide what you'll put here.
 Unlike HTML you can create paragraph and line breaks just like you would in a normal word processor.
 You can add images that you saved to `public/`, though it is advisable you run them through a tinifier like the one at [TinyPng](https://tinypng.com/) (which also handles jpeg, avif, webp) to reduce their file size.
 If you plan to embed video and you're using cloudflare pages as a means of hosting your content, keep in mind that with that service there is a maximum file size limit of 25MB.
 For large media files, you have the option of uploading them to a site like youtube, or paying a small fee for a file storage bucket service like backblaze to host your files.
 The latter will put no restrictions on your content and is so inexpensive that it's most likely the preferable option.
 However, that all depends on whether you're trying to promote a youtube channel or not.
 Theses are all things to take into consideration when making decisions regarding the publication of your original content.

 ### The pages/ directory
 The pages diretory contains static pages that appear on your site, usually the home page, maybe an about page or a contact page.
 Things of that nature.
-They differ only slightly from blog posts in most cases, but typically mdx or astro files are used to allowd for the inclusion of components directly.
+They differ only slightly from blog posts in most cases, but typically mdx or astro files are used to allowed for the inclusion of components directly.
 This is also where you might find complex landing pages with a lot of different elements.
 Notice that `posts/` is mirrored within this directory.
 That's because this is where the dynamic elements of the the blog are defined.
 The filename even has a placeholder for the url that's generated based on the filename of the blog post markdown files.
 Inside these files, you'll find where the metadata is placed throughout the content.
 If you're just beginning, you really don't need to touch these or completely understand what's going on here.
 It's worth a look, but if you don't understand, don't sweat it.
-There are developrs out there with years of experience that won't be able to comprehend all the moving parts here on first or second glance.
+There are developers out there with years of experience that won't be able to comprehend all the moving parts here on first or second glance.
 This stuff isn't supposed to be simple.
 It's my intent with this article to point out what **IS** made simple by this system, so you can focus on that and make things.

 ### Other files of note
 - `rss.xml.ts`: this file specifies the metadata fields and how they map to the xml tags used in generating an [RSS feed](https://rss.com/blog/how-do-rss-feeds-work/)